Auo/dota2-api/README.md

 ##additional methods
-* GetHeroPortrait - Will return a byte[] of an .png or .jpg image depending on choices
+* GetHeroPortrait - Will return a byte[] of a .png or .jpg image depending on choices
-* GetItemIcon - Will return a byte[] of an .png image
+* GetItemIcon - Will return a byte[] of a .png image